Table of Contents (click to expand)

 If you discover that your cryptocurrency has been stolen due to an attempt to hack your account, you should act immediately.
 Delaying the tracking process allows hackers to hide their traces by transferring your assets to cold wallets and subsequently to another exchange.

-If your crypto exchange is well known, you are more likely to get help.
+If your crypto exchange is well known, you will likely get help.
 If you take action quickly, you can freeze your funds on the platform, depending on the stage or level of theft.
 However, note that exchanges are not obligated to help.
 Additionally, the governments of some nations do not consider cryptocurrencies an asset, which reduces the likelihood of government support.

-To get across to the exchange, simply check out the Contact Us page on the exchange’s website.
+To get across to the exchange, check out the Contact Us page on the exchange’s website.

 Follow the money

 In a blockchain, transactions leave trails that can be traced.
 It’s also quite easy to figure out the thief’s wallet address.
-It is possible for you to track the recipient’s address.
+You can track the recipient’s address.
 If thieves try to transfer funds from your account to the exchange, report it to the cryptocurrency exchange immediately.

 Most exchanges require traders to provide Know Your Customer (KYC) details such as address and name before converting or trading cryptocurrency to fiat.
 Reporting a case can help the exchange track down thieves.
 This is why reporting to the police is so important.

 Once again, blockchain researchers like Blockcypher can help trace your assets.
-The website provides the Bitcoin address of the perpetrator, which can be found at www.bitcoinwhoswho.com to verify the owner.
+The website provides the perpetrator’s Bitcoin address, which can be found at www.bitcoinwhoswho.com, to verify the owner.

 Here is a helpful tutorial that can help you recover your stolen cryptocurrencies: